GSA/open-gsa-redesign/_apidocs/entity-api.md

 <ul>
 <li><b>Download link with the token:</b><br>
-Extract File will be available for download with
+Extract File will be available for download with POST url:<br>
-POST url: https://api.sam.gov/entity-information/v2/download-entities?token=< value > in some time.
+https://api.sam.gov/entity-information/v2/download-entities?token=< value > in some time.
 If you have provided an email id, you will get a notification email once file is ready for download.
 Requests for Larger Set of Data may take longer time to process.
 </li>